olearyf/project-skippy/README.md

 ## About

+While there are some neat physics tricks when it comes to approximating flight data for your model rockets, and while there are online weather apps and things to get such information such as local pressure and temperature, I thought it would be much more fun to get all this data myself.
+In addition to this, I can adjust the granularity to my preferences and make some sweet plots of some sweet data!
+Thus, Project Skippy is born; named because I started real work on the idea across from a jar of Skippy peanut butter while working in my kitchen.
+It's easy to use and implement, and in addition to this I supplied the 3D files for everything you need so you can print your own!
+All rockets use C Estes motors.

+Anyways, the idea is this: you print a rocket, make a flight computer, launch the rocket(with my super technical and complicated(jokes) remote ignition system), log the data during the flight, analyze it, and just have a good time.
+If that seems like something you're interested in, heres how:

 ## Parts List 💡
 - [Adafruit Lithium Ion Polymer Battery - 3.7v 500mAh](https://www.adafruit.com/product/1578)
 - [Adafruit Feather 32u4 Adalogger](https://www.adafruit.com/product/2795)